onflow/flow/flips/README.md

    a brief description, and a link to the PR and a request for review.

 4. The sponsor may request a review committee meeting after sufficient discussion has taken place.
-This meeting will include the the FLIP author, core contributors and interested community members.
+This meeting will include the FLIP author, core contributors and interested community members.
 If discussion is lively, wait until it has settled before going to review.
    The goal of the review meeting is to resolve minor issues; consensus should be reached on major issues beforehand.

 5. The meeting may approve the FLIP, reject it, or require changes before it can be considered again.
-Approved FLIPs will be merged into `onflow/flow/flips`, and rejected FLIPs will have their PRs closed.
+FLIPs will be merged into this repository ([`onflow/flow`](https://github.com/onflow)) with the outcome of the review process (approval, rejection).

 6. Implementations of a successful FLIP should reference it in their documentation, and work with the sponsor to successfully land the code.